opencollective/documentation/collectives/collective-settings/tiers-goals.md

 ![](../../.gitbook/assets/collectives_collective-goals-and-tiers_collective-tiers-settings_2020-08-12.png)

-### Enabling custom contributions
+### Enabling flexible contributions

-You can define whether you can to allow custom contributions or not by manipulating the **Enable custom contributions** checkbox.
+You can define whether you can to allow flexible contributions or not by manipulating the **Enable flexible contributions** checkbox.

 ### Enabling 'Crypto contributions